-I'm Ali Tomek, a graphic designer based in Washington, DC.
+I'm Ali Tomek, a designer and strategist based in Washington, DC.

 In addition to designing, I teach part-time at School of the Art Institute of Chicago, where I earned my MFA.
 I've also written about design for ON Journal and Plates.